pixelzee3/100-days-of-code/log.md

 **Thoughts** I'm far from a Tailwind master, but I can already feel like I can style faster.
 This just goes to show how rapid TailwindCSS is!

 **Work(s)**: ![An NFT card component made using TailwindCSS](media/tailwindcss-nft-card-component.png)

+### Day 9: February 12, 2022

+**Today's Progress**: Worked on a new Discord bot.

+**Thoughts** I feel like the technologies I have been learning (Parcel, TypeScript, etc.).
+They help me manage my project but they are also very difficult to set up.